AntanasMurelis/AntanasMurelis.github.io/index.md

 ### Experimental Design of Non-Linear Dynamical Systems

-Optimal experimental design (OED) is an area of statistics and computer science, that aims to allocate experimental resources in an optimal way according to some statistical criterion.
-Experimentation implies some underlying test or model, that is intended to investigate specific hypotheses or parameters within a given framework.
-The goal of OED is to structure these experiments in such a manner that they provide the maximum amount of information, improve estimation precision, or optimize some other aspect of the experimental process, while minimizing costs, time, or resource usage.
-In my master thesis we focus on optimal sampling of (non-linear) dynamical systems to best estimate system parameters.
+Optimal experimental design is an area of statistics and computer science, that aims to allocate experimental resources in an optimal way according to some statistical criterion.
+The general goal of optimal experimental design is to structure experiments in such a manner that they provide the maximum amount of information, improve estimation precision, or optimize some other aspect of the experimental process, while minimizing costs, time, or resource usage.
+In my thesis we develop a method to obtain sampling schemes for non-linear dynamical systems, to best identify system parameters.

 <img src="images/ExperimentalDesign.png?raw=true"/>